 Our competitors and other third parties hold numerous patents related to technology used in our industry.
 Occasionally, we may also be subject to claims of intellectual property right infringement and related litigation, and, as we gain greater recognition in the market, we face a higher risk of being the subject to claims of violation of others' intellectual property rights.
-For example, in May 2019, we were served with three lawsuits by Huawei Technologies Co., Ltd., a Chinese entity ("Huawei"), against our two Chinese subsidiaries and our equipment manufacturer in China.
-The lawsuits, filed in the Guangzhou intellectual property court, alleged infringement of three patents and asked for an injunction to manufacture, use, sale and offer for sale, and damages.
-In August, 2020 a first-instance judgment was issued ordering the three defendants to collectively pay damages in the amount of approximately \$1.6 million (including court fees) and our appeal to the Supreme People's Court was denied in December 2021, rendering a payment due by us to Huawei in the amount of \$1.6 million.
-The judgement is not enforceable until February 2022.
-The other two lawsuits are still pending appeal at the Supreme Court level.
-Please see Item 3 - Legal Proceedings for additional information.
+For example, in July, 2022, we were served with a complaint by Ampt LLC filed with the International Trade Commission pursuant to Section 337 of the Tariff Act of 1930, as amended and the District Court for the District of Delaware alleging patent infringement against the Company and its subsidiary SolarEdge Technologies Ltd. Please see Item 3 - Legal Proceedings for additional information.

-Although we are certain that we have meritorious defenses to the claims, responding to such claims can be time consuming, divert management's attention and resources and may cause us to incur significant expenses in litigation or settlement.
+Responding to such claims can be time consuming, divert management's attention and resources and may cause us to incur significant expenses in litigation or settlement.
 While we believe that our products and technology do not infringe in any material respect upon any valid third-party IP rights, we cannot be certain of successfully defending against any such claims.
 If we do not successfully defend or settle an IP claim, we could be liable for significant monetary damages and could be prohibited from continuing to use certain technology, business methods, content, or brands.
 To avoid a prohibition, we could seek a license from the applicable third party, which could require us to pay significant royalties, increasing our operating expenses.
 If a license is unavailable at all or unavailable on reasonable terms, we may be required to develop or license a non-violating alternative, either of which could require significant effort and expense.
 If we cannot license or develop a non-violating alternative, we could be forced to modify, limit or, in extreme cases, stop manufacturing and sales of our affected products in the relevant country and may be unable to effectively compete.
 Any of these results could adversely affect our business, financial condition, and results of operations.